 - Ra II (1970)

-In 1969 the reed boat Ra – named after the ancient Egyptians’ god of the sun – was constructed, and Heyerdahl launched the craft from the coastal city of Safi in Morocco.
+In 1969, the reed boat Ra – named after the ancient Egyptian god of the sun – constructed of local papyrus reed in front of the Great Pyramid of Giza in Egypt.

-He chose a crew of seven men, all from different nations.
-Heyerdahl wanted to demonstrate that such a manifold group could cooperate effectively under stress and difficult conditions.
-The crew of Ra, from left to right: Yuri Senkevitch (Soviet Union), Santiago Genoves (Mexico), Carlo Mauri (Italy), Thor Heyerdahl (Norway), Norman Baker (USA), Abdullah Djibrine (Tschad) and Georges Saourial (Egypt).
+Heyerdahl assembled a crew of seven men, all from different nations.
+He intended to demonstrate how a manifold group could cooperate effectively under stress and difficult conditions.
+The crew consisted of Norman Baker (USA), Carlo Mauri (Italy), Yuri A. Senkevich (Russia), Santiago Genoves (Mexico), Abdullah Djibrine (Chad) and Georges Sourial (Egypt), in addition to Heyerdahl himself.

-Despite its inadequate construction and a broken helm, the papyrus boat traveled 5000 kilometers in eight weeks.
 But the reed fiber absorbed much water, and Heyerdahl feared that the Ra would sink with its entire crew on board.
-They aborted the expedition, probably not more than a week shy of reaching their destination, Barbados, in the Caribbean.
+He therefore aborted the expedition, just a week shy of reaching their destination, Barbados.

 Ten months later Heyerdahl launched the Ra II from the same Moroccan port.

-This time he commissioned four Aymara from a region near Lake Titicaca (bordering Peru and Bolivia) to build the reed vessel.
+This time he commissioned four Aymara indians from Lake Titicaca to build the reed vessel.
 Reed boats similar to those from ancient Mesopotamia and Egypt were still being made by craftsmen from this area in the Andes mountains.

 The new boat was shorter than the first, but far more durable in construction.
-The Ra II sailed the ca. 6100 kilometers from Morocco to Barbados in 57 days.
-As the experiment this time had been a success, anthropologists worldwide were obliged to reject the longstanding dogma that there could not have been any contact between nations around the Mediterranean and nations in South or Central America prior to Columbus’ discovery of the continent.
+The Ra II sailed the 6100 kilometers from Morocco to Barbados in 57 days.
+The longstanding dogma that there could not have been any contact between the Mediterranean region and South or Central America prior to Columbus’ discovery, was disproved.

 Heyerdahl presented reports regarding oceanic pollution on various occasions including at the UN’s third Conference on the Law of the Sea.
-In 1972 the organization passed a ban on dumping of waste oil in open seas.
+In 1972, the international community passed a ban on dumping of waste oil in open seas.

 Heyerdahl later published a book on the two Ra expeditions, and a documentary film about the Ra expeditions was nominated for an Academy Award.